MrTigerST/envbridge/README.md

 # envbridge

 **envbridge** is a tool to securely and automatically generate `.env` files from an `envbridge.json` file, allowing you to share the .env by keeping certain information private to you only, and making other information public, at your discretion.
-With integrity verification, it ensures the accuracy and safety of your environment variables by preventing unauthorized modifications.
+With integrity verification, it ensures the accuracy and safety of your environment variables by preventing errors.

 ## Use